Moses-Bejon/respire/README.md

-# respire
+# Respire

 Respire is an intelligent music player that uses the emotional elements of songs to determine what it should play when.

 See current webpage here (not done) : https://moses-bejon.github.io/respire/

-To set up respire in a development environment, follow the following steps:
+To set up Respire in a development environment, follow the following steps:

 1. Clone the repository
 2. Navigate within the respire directory of the respire project (i.e. your file path should end in /respire/respire)